By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 5. Genetics is a Bipolar Disorder risk factor.

 If you have one parent with Bipolar Disorder the risk you will develop Bipolar Disorder is 33%.
 Two parents with Bipolar Disorder and the risk goes up to 70%.
-Add to that the difficulty that parents who have an emotional problem have in parenting and you can see how the interplay of genetics and environment increase the risk dramatically of your grow up with a Bipolar, substance abusing parent.
+Add to that the difficulty that parents who have an emotional problem have in parenting and you can see how the interplay of genetics and environment increases the risk dramatically of your grow up with a Bipolar, substance-abusing parent.

 6. A changing environment may make Bipolar Disorder more noticeable.